WCOV-TV: Early years

 On December 31, 1951, the owners of radio station WCOV (1170 AM)—the First National Bank of Montgomery and the estate of G. W. Covington, Jr.—filed an application with the Federal Communications Commission (FCC) for a new television station on very high frequency (VHF) channel 12 in Montgomery.
 Six months later, after the commission lifted its freeze on television applications, WCOV amended its application to specify channel 20 in the new ultra high frequency (UHF) band—to the surprise of others—after radio station WSFA also filed for channel 12.
 The FCC granted the Covington interests—which had reorganized as the Capitol Broadcasting Company—a construction permit on September 17, 1952.
 Later, WCOV-TV would claim that it was forced to apply for channel 20 when it learned RCA could not deliver a VHF transmitter, but had a UHF transmitter on hand.

 WCOV-TV was the first television station in Montgomery, making its first broadcast on April 17, 1953.
 It operated from a 400 ft tower near its studios.
 Commercial programs started five days later; the station was a primary CBS affiliate but carried secondary affiliations with the other three major networks of the day—NBC, ABC, and DuMont.
 During the late 1950s, the station was also briefly affiliated with the NTA Film Network.

 Christmas Day 1954 brought Montgomery a second television station, this time on VHF, when WSFA-TV began broadcasting as an NBC affiliate on channel 12.
 The arrival of VHF television in Montgomery created an economic and viewership inequality between the city's two television stations.
 On August 5, 1955, WCOV's studios were badly damaged by a fire, knocking both stations off the air.
 The fire was caused by a short circuit inside an electric clock, which lost an estimated $500,000 total in damages.
-The station returned on the air one week later.
+The station returned to the air one week later.
 In 1959, WCOV-TV filed to have channel 8 moved from Selma to Montgomery to put it on an equal footing.
 When that failed, the station instead proposed that WSFA be moved to the UHF band, an idea that drew protests from viewers—such as those in Butler County—which were served only by channel 12 and which could not receive channel 20.
 The FCC voted not to pursue deintermixture in Montgomery and other markets in 1962.
-1962 also brought the arrival of full three-network service, when channel 32 signed on as ABC affiliate WCCB-TV.
+That year also brought the arrival of full three-network service, when channel 32 signed on as ABC affiliate WCCB-TV.